pyannote/pyannote-metrics/doc/source/reference.rst

 Two implementations of the diarization error rate are available (optimal and greedy), depending on how the one-to-one mapping between reference and hypothesized speakers is computed.

-The `optimal` version uses the Hungarian algorithm to compute the mapping that minimize the confusion term, while the `greedy` version operates in a greedy manner, mapping reference and hypothesized speakers iteratively, by decreasing value of their cooccurrence duration.
+The `optimal` version uses the Hungarian algorithm to compute the mapping that minimize the confusion term, while the `greedy` version operates in a greedy manner, mapping reference and hypothesized speakers iteratively, by decreasing value of their co-occurrence duration.

 In practice, the `greedy` version is much faster than the `optimal` one, especially for files with a large number of speakers -- though it may slightly over-estimate the value of the diarization error rate.

 Purity and coverage
 *******************

-While the diarization error rate provides a convenient way to compare different diarization approaches, it is usually not enough to understand the type of errors commited by the system.
+While the diarization error rate provides a convenient way to compare different diarization approaches, it is usually not enough to understand the type of errors committed by the system.

 Purity and coverage are two dual evaluation metrics that provide additional insight on the behavior of the system.